zoomdmartin02/kickstarter-analysis/README.md

 According to the data, successful funding campaigns that start between April and August have the highest frequency of success.
 ## Results
 ---
-Two conclusions drawn about the Theater Outcomes based on Launch Date?
+Two conclusions drawn about the Theater Outcomes based on Launch Date
 ---
 1. Campaign should start between April and August.
 2. The two months with highest success rates are May and June with total successes at 111 and 100, respectively.
 ---
-Conclusion about the Outcomes based on Goals?
+Conclusion about the Outcomes based on Goals
 ---
 1. The success rate for campaigns based on Louise's goal of a $4,000 Campaign is in one of the highest success categories between $1,000 and $5,000 at 72.6%.
 2. A second sweet spot for successful campaigns exist between $35,000 and $45,000.
 ---
-What are some limitations of this dataset?
+### What are some limitations of this dataset?
 ---
 The data set does not include information that might help Louise know what actions were taken to secure the funding for the campaign.
 Data that could include communication methods, presentation materials, venues would help Louis with this outcome data and timing data would help Louise know with more certainty what to do to better ensure her campaign's success.
 ---
 This data set is filtered for US campaigns only.
 Additional subsets of data based on country might help Louise decide if she'd like to have multiple iterations of her campagin in different countries.
 ---
-What are some other possible tables and/or graphs that we could create?
+### What are some other possible tables and/or graphs that we could create?
 ---
 There are additional tables and graphs that could be created.
 Similar charts and graphs based on subsets of data filtered by country would be useful to determine if a broader campaign would be productive.
 Similarly, tables and graphs that might show a correlation between the number of backers and successful campaigns could assist with types of communication plans.
 Lastly, graphs and tables that demonstrate at what time of the year produces highest donations could be useful as well.
 ---